Surplus

 Users need a way to account for irregular and non-monthly expenses in their budget.

-I analyzed three budgeting apps to understand how they handle tracking expenses and setting spending limits by categories.
+I analyzed three budgeting apps to understand how they handle tracking expenses and setting spending limits by category.

 YNAB (You Need a Budget)